The Downward Spiral: Alleged contribution to the Columbine shooting

 Before the Columbine High School massacre, perpetrator Dylan Klebold referenced lyrics from Nine Inch Nails songs multiple times in his journal.
 Klebold heavily identified with the protagonist of The Downward Spiral as a symbol of his own depression.
 On May 4, 1999, a hearing on the marketing and distribution practices of violent content to minors by the television, music, film, and video game industries was conducted before the United States Senate Committee on Commerce, Science and Transportation.
 The committee heard testimony from cultural observers, professors, and mental health professionals, that included conservative William Bennett and the Archbishop of Denver, Reverend Charles J. Chaput.
 Participants criticized the album, Nine Inch Nails' label-mate Marilyn Manson, and the 1999 film The Matrix for their alleged contribution to the environment that made incidents like Columbine possible.
 The committee requested that the Federal Trade Commission and the United States Department of Justice investigate the entertainment industry's marketing practices to minors.

 iPhone application refusal

 In 2009, Apple rejected a proposal for a Nine Inch Nails iPhone software application, citing objectionable content in the title track.
-Days later, Apple reversed the decision, but refused to explain its reasoning.
+Days later, Apple reversed the decision, but refused to explain its reasoning; however, they noted that the app has "objectionable content".
+In response to this action, Reznor tweeted "The NIN iPhone app is unchanged, the 'issues' seem to have been resolved".
+The developer posted a message on the Nine Inch Nails discussion boards explaining the situation further:

+v1.0 is live. v1.0.3 got rejected due to content yet the app has no content in it.
+This was mainly a stability release to fix the bug that crashes the app for international users.
+The bug was fixed 24 hours after 1.0 went live and we have been waiting for Apple to approve it ever since.
+Meanwhile the app continues to get a growing number of 1 star ratings from international users understandably frustrated by the bug, "but looks like our hands are tied".